How it works

 The Map Effect

-Let us never forget that elected officials often get to create the electoral map the way they see fit, pick the poll workers who monitor the election, and often even determine the rules used to decide whose name is placed at the top of the ballot (which can be key in elections with low turnout).
+Let us not forget that elected officials often get to create the electoral map the way they see fit, pick the poll workers who monitor the election, and often even determine the rules used to decide whose name is placed at the top of the ballot (which can be key in elections with low turnout).
 In fact, they even shape rules for campaign finance laws and determine who can access certain types of voter data!
 X will keep winning continuously despite never really having to do much for his or her community.
 Why?
 Not just because of the structure discussed above, but also because defeating incumbents is almost statistically impossible.
 Both parties usually have an agreement where the electoral map is broken up in a way where most areas are heavily blue or heavily red, a phenomenon known as “gerrymandering.”
 What does that mean?
 It is impossible to defeat X in a general election because the area either always goes Democratic or Republican, especially in elections with low turnout.
 Now, it is true that an opponent along the same party lines could run against X in a primary, but the challenger will not get any help from the party (e.g., easy access to voter data, easy time to get on the ballot, and support for fundraising.
 In addition, running could impede their long-term career by upsetting the party as they normally discourage primaries.
 So now you may think that the fight against City Hall is impossible to win.

 How can we change this cycle?